mayokunbenita/mayokunbenita/README.md

  *Analysis on HR data*

-## 👀interested
+## 👀interests
-  Outside work, i love to read on Finance, Investment, Relationship, Marriage, Parenting, Leadership and more I beleieve i continous learning and enjoy sharing from my wealth of Knowledge
+  Outside work, i love to read on Finance, Investment, Relationship, Marriage, Parenting, Leadership and more I believe in continous learning and enjoy sharing from my wealth of Wisdom.

 ## 📫 How to Reach Me
 - Email: mayokunalayaki@gmail.com